PHSKC-APDE/spatagg/README.md

-Whereas the `crosswalk` function translates estimates from one areal unit to another via the output of a `create_xwalk` call, `assign_cases` does the same for microdata.
+Whereas the `crosswalk` function translates estimates from one areal unit to another via the output of a `create_xwalk` call, `assign_cases` does the same for microdata by probabilistically assigning each case from a source geography to a target geography.

 For commonly used datasets, `assign_cases` should be run centrally and have its results saved/attached to the microdata for reproducibility across analysts. `assign_cases` is best used for aggregation or translation between similarly sized geographies (e.g. ZIP to HRAs).
 While it can be used for dis-aggregation, do so with caution.

 ``` r
 # create some fake data